Upcoming Meetings and Important Public Surveys

 June 2021 Update - The design engineering contract for the Central Wastewater Treatment Plant has been awarded to Aqua Engineering.
 Aqua Engineering has worked with the TOJ previously during the design phase for Low Point and understands the Town's needs and will develop the best design approach to meet those needs.
 Another benefit of the awarded consultant: consolidating the design approach for the Town's two wastewater treatment plants to the same treatment approach to allow for Staff to rotate and manage operations easily and consistently provide the opportunity for better service.

 April 2021 Update - The Town posted an RFP in January to hire an engineering firm to design a new Central Wastewater Treatment Plant.
 The proposals for the Design RFP on the Central Wastewater Treatment Plant project are under review with the intent to award in the next month in order to start moving forward on design plans.

 - Central Sewer Interceptor (CMAR)

 The purpose of the Central Sewer Interceptor Project is to upsize the sewer trunk lines to the Central Wastewater Treatment Plant.
-The project is planned to occur in 3 phases that enable the Town to better serve current residents, continue to meet State requirements, and accommodate current growth patterns.
+The project is planned to occur in 3 phases (or 3 sections of installed trunk line) that enable the Town to better serve current residents, continue to meet State requirements, and accommodate current growth patterns.